greglinch/sourcelist/to-do-list.md

 * if we do front-end edit urls, change edit link from admin url to live url

-* Django bakery to make static files
+* Django bakery to make static files?
+	* better to simply use nginx to see caching?
 	* https://django-bakery.readthedocs.io/en/latest/gettingstarted.html

 * search form/page